thunderbird89/esf/stories/story-knock-knock.md

 The bombers continued their approach, now ninety seconds from launch range.

-On the tactical display, Anderson watched the Portuguese element—Delta Flight—launch their missiles at the lead destroyer.
+On the tactical display, Anderson watched the Portuguese element - Delta Flight - launch their missiles at the lead destroyer.
 Sixteen weapons, spreading as they tracked toward the target.
 The destroyer's point defense engaged, railgun turrets tracking, firing.
 The first missile died, then the second, then four more.

 But ten made it through.